martin-martin/morning-pages/README.md

 ## UPDATE: `.plist`

-Using `.plist` files on MacOS allows to schedule tasks that run **also later**, e.g. in case the computer was asleep or switched off at the scheduled time.
+Using `.plist` files on MacOS allows to schedule tasks that run **also later**, e.g. in case the computer was asleep at the scheduled time.

 The `.plist` files need to be loaded in order to work, and the **working directory** needs to be adapted for your specific path.
 Change the `<string>` part of this: